Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter1.md

 It began to rain.
 Every time a raindrop hit the boat near the Vegvísir, it seemed to dry almost instantly.

-Soon, the rain began pouring, water slowly flooding the ship.
+Soon, the rain was pouring, water slowly flooding the ship.
 The crew members kept the boat from sinking, occasionally scooping up water with buckets and dumping it into the ocean.
 The waves were bigger now, but the Vegvísir seemed to keep them from sinking the ship.

 The ship was hit by a wave, sending a splash of foam and water over the sailors.
 Hjalvir stumbled, but he wasn't one to fall.
 He looked to his daughter, who had to hold the side of the longboat to steady herself.
 He cast a quick glance at their cargo.
 Luckily, they were secured by ropes.
 "Come to the back," he gruffly said to his daughter.

 Ljörn hugged his cloak like many others, as he watched Hjalvir and his daughter make their ways to the stern.
 His wavy hair became straight and wet, dripping at the ends like an improperly closed tap.
 It was miraculous he was still warm, thanks to his woollen garbs.

+A pool of water gathered where Ljörn didn't notice, but he felt it flood his boots.
+At least his foot didn't feel like it was swollen anymore.
+He considered keeping his foot in there, but knew he probably shouldn't.
+Hesitantly, he took his foot out and took the water in with his bucket and poured it out the boat.

 He glanced at the ocean.
 Then, he saw the shadow again.
 Before he could see more, the rain got into his eyes.
 He blinked, broke eye contact, and turned back to his brother.
 "I...
-I saw something in the ocean!"
-He hurriedly said, gesturing at... nothing.
+I saw something in the ocean!" he hurriedly said, gesturing at... nothing.

 Alfrir looked towards the ocean.
 Ljörn looked back to the ocean.
 He let out a breath he had been holding.

 Another wave crashed into the ship.
 The splash splattered all over the cargo.
 The magic of the symbol did its best to dry out the wood of the crates, but water seeped through the inbetweens of their boards.

-The haze was still in the air when the rain loosened to a light shower.
-The sun, now a cozy colour, touched the horizon's glow.
+The haze was still in the air when the rain loosened.
+The wind drove the ship nearer to the coast.
+The sun, now a cosy colour, touched the horizon's glow.
 Ljörn watched Hjalvir as he went to the bow, squinting at the northern land.

-"Agmundaland," Ljörn muttered.
+He shouted a bracing warning.
+Ljörn gripped the side of the ship and braced himself, but was surprised when the ship only tilted upwards by the slight slope of the shore.

+Hjalvir was the first to set foot upon the wet sand, his boots sinking into the beach water as it soiled and washed them with every wave.
+"Agmundaland!" he proclaimed.
+"I have come!"